ecemkzlck/deprem-yurtlar-maili/donation-methods.md

 ### AKUT

 AKUT is a Turkish non-governmental organization that provides humanitarian aid to people in need.
-AKUT has been providing aid to the victims of the earthquake in Turkey and Syria.
+AKUT has been providing aid to the victims of the earthquake.

 AKUT accepts donations in the form of bank transfers, and credit card payments.
 You can donate to AKUT by visiting their website.